SafeGenes: Evaluating the Adversarial Robustness of Genomic Foundation Models: RESULTS

 \subsection{Targeted Soft Prompt Attack (Benign$\rightarrow$Pathogenic) on CM}

+To ensure statistical robustness, we extend our analysis with confidence intervals and bootstrap-based significance testing.
+Specifically, we report 95\% confidence intervals on $\Delta$PLLR in Figures~\ref{fig:softprompt_targeted}(b,f), and use bootstrapping (1{,}000 samples) to compute empirical confidence intervals on benign $\Delta$PLLR in Figures~\ref{fig:softprompt_targeted}(a,e).
+Statistical tests (paired $t$-tests and bootstrapped CIs) are applied separately to CM and ARM datasets to validate the significance and asymmetry of the targeted soft prompt attack.

 We evaluate the effectiveness of a targeted soft prompt attack designed to selectively elevate the PLLR of benign variants, forcing them to be misclassified as pathogenic.
 Figure~\ref{fig:softprompt_targeted}(a) shows that benign predictions shift significantly after the attack, with the PLLR distribution moving rightward while pathogenic scores remain largely unchanged.
-This is statistically confirmed by a paired $t$-test on benign PLLR scores before and after the attack ($p = 9.23 \times 10^{-4}$), annotated in the figure.

-To quantify per-class vulnerability, Figure~\ref{fig:softprompt_targeted}(b) presents the change in PLLR ($\Delta$PLLR) for each label.
-As expected, the attack has a clear one-sided effect: benign variants exhibit a positive shift in PLLR, while pathogenic variants are unaffected.
-This validates that the soft prompt optimization objective successfully targets only the benign class.
+This observation is statistically supported by both a paired $t$-test ($p = 9.23 \times 10^{-4}$) and a bootstrap confidence interval on benign $\Delta$PLLR (mean = 0.156, 95\% CI = [0.071, 0.250]), confirming a consistent and meaningful shift in prediction behavior.
+To quantify per-class vulnerability, Figure~\ref{fig:softprompt_targeted}(b) presents the change in PLLR ($\Delta$PLLR) across labels, with error bars indicating 95\% confidence intervals around the mean.
+The attack exhibits a clear asymmetric effect: benign variants experience a significant positive shift ($\Delta$PLLR = 0.16 $\pm$ 0.09), while pathogenic variants show no meaningful change ($\Delta$PLLR = -0.07 $\pm$ 0.09).
+This confirms that the soft prompt optimization objective selectively targets benign variants, leaving the pathogenic class relatively unaffected.

 The impact on downstream decision-making is illustrated in Figure~\ref{fig:softprompt_targeted}(c), which plots the precision-recall (PR) curve before and after the attack.
 The area under the PR curve (AUPR) drops from 0.69 to 0.65, indicating a reduced ability to separate benign from pathogenic variants, driven by an increased false positive rate.